zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 Character Encodings for Responses
 =================================

-If the published method returns an object of type 'string', a plain 8-bit character string, the publisher will use it directly as the body of the response.
+If the published method returns an object of type *binary*, the publisher will use it directly as the body of the response.

 Things are different if the published method returns a unicode string, because the publisher has to apply some character encoding.
-The published method can choose which character encoding it uses by setting a 'Content-Type' response header which includes a 'charset' property (setting response headers is explained later in this chapter).
-A common choice of character encoding is UTF-8.
-To cause the publisher to send unicode results as UTF-8 you need to set a 'Content-Type' header with the value 'text/html; charset=UTF-8'
+The published method can choose which character encoding it uses by setting a *Content-Type* response header which includes a *charset* property (setting response headers is explained later in this chapter).
+A common choice of character encoding is UTF-8, which is also the default encoding.

-If the 'Content-Type' header does not include a charser property (or if this header has not been set by the published method) then the publisher will choose a default character encoding.
-Today this default is ISO-8859-1 (also known as Latin-1) for compatability with old versions of Zope which did not include Unicode support.
-At some time in the future this default is likely to change to UTF-8.
+If the *Content-Type* header does not include a charset or is not set at all, the default encoding is set.

+If you want to manually set a *Content-Type* header you have to set a value like ``text/html; charset=UTF-8``.

 HTTP Responses
 ==============